Invoicing and Automatic Billing

 Invoicing and Automatic Payment Dates

 HostGator will generate invoices and process automatic payments based on the information below.
-Your automatic payment date may change, depending upon your billing cycle and the product in question.
+Depending on your billing cycle and the product in question, your automatic payment date may change.

 |Item(s) Renewing||Renewal Cycle||Invoice Generation Time||Automatic Charge of Invoice|